utcompling/textgrounder/README.txt

 apply at all when doing the normal document resolution, as was done in the paper.

-The article data file is formatted as a simple database.
-Each line is an entry (i.e. an article) and consists of a fixed number of fields, each separated by a tab character.
+The document file is formatted as a simple database.
+Each line is an entry (i.e. a document) and consists of a fixed number of fields, each separated by a tab character.
 The first line gives the names of the fields.
 Fields are accessed by name; hence, rearranging fields, and in most cases, omitting fields, is not a problem as long as the field names are correct.
 The following is a list of the defined fields:

-  * `id`: The numeric ID of the article.
-Can be arbitrary and currently used only when printing out articles.
+  * `id`: The numeric ID of the document.
+Can be arbitrary and currently used only when printing out documents.
 For Wikipedia articles, this corresponds to the internally-assigned ID.

-  * `title`: Title of the article.
-Must be unique, and must be given since it used to look up articles in the counts file.
+  * `title`: Title of the document.
+Must be unique, and must be given since it used to look up documents in the counts file.

   * `split`: One of the strings "training", "dev", "test".
 Must be given.

-  * `redir`: If this article is a Wikipedia redirect article, this specifies the title of the article redirected to; otherwise, blank.
+  * `redir`: If this document is a Wikipedia redirect article, this specifies the title of the document redirected to; otherwise, blank.
   This field is not much used by the document-geotagging code (it is more important during toponym geotagging).
-Its main use in document geotagging is in computing the incoming link count of an article (see below).
+Its main use in document geotagging is in computing the incoming link count of a document (see below).

-  * `namespace`: The Wikipedia namespace of the article.
+  * `namespace`: For Wikipedia articles, the namespace of the article.
   Articles not in the `Main` namespace have the namespace attached to the beginning of the article name, followed by a colon (but not all articles with a colon in them have a namespace prefix).
 The main significance of this field is that articles not in the `Main` namespace are ignored.
-However, this field can be omitted entirely, in which case all articles are assumed to be in `Main`.
+For documents not from Wikipedia, this field should be blank.

   * `is_list_of`, `is_disambig`, `is_list`: These fields should either
   have  the value of "yes" or "no".
 These are Wikipedia-specific fields